treeverse/lakeFS/docs/quickstart/work-with-data-locally.md

 ## Pushing Local Changes to lakeFS

-Once we are done with editing the image dataset in our local environment, we will push our changes to the lakeFS remote so that the adjusted dataset is shared and versioned.
+Once we are done with editing the image dataset in our local environment, we will push our changes to the lakeFS remote so that the improved dataset is shared and versioned.

 1. Commit your local changes to lakeFS: